 The second is when it removes the risk of deflation.
 That’s when prices fall.
-People wait to see if prices will drop more before buying.
+When that happens, people wait to see if prices will drop more before buying.
 It cuts back demand, and businesses reduce their inventory.
 As a result, factories produce less and lay off workers.
 Unemployment rises, leading to wage deflation.
-Now people have less money to spend, which reduces demand even more.
+Workers have less money to spend, which reduces demand even more.
 Businesses lower their prices.
 That makes deflation worse.
 For this reason, deflation is even more corrosive to economic growth than inflation.
-The prices fell 10 percent during the worldwide Great Depression.
+Prices fell 10% during the worldwide Great Depression.

 The housing industry provides an example of both inflation and deflation.
 Until 2006, gradually rising prices attracted investors.
 They saw there was a chance to make money by buying now and selling later.
 This created more jobs as home builders tried to meet demand.

 But between 2006 and 2010, the housing market experienced massive deflation.
 Prices fell by 30%.
 Those who could afford to buy a house decided to wait until the market improved.
 The longer they waited, the lower prices dropped.